-If you are placed within Northampton Waterside Enterprise Zone you may be entitled to 100% relief for 5 years, up to a maximum of £275,000 across the 5 year period.
+If you are placed within Northampton Waterside Enterprise Zone you may have been entitled to 100% relief for 5 years, up to a maximum of £275,000 across the 5 year period.

-Applications for this relief close on 31 March 2018; after this point, the government scheme will end.
+Applications for this relief closed on 31 March 2018 and the government scheme has ended.

 Transitional adjustments are limits on how much your Business Rates bills may go up or down each year.

 Further details can be found on our information page.

 Part occupied relief